whiteblock/gossipsub-testing/README.md

 Phase 2 results demonstrate that MDR Fix #1 and #2 successfully addressed the message loss issue.

-### Phase 1: Message Dissemination Time (“Total Nano Time”)
+### Phase 1: Message Dissemination Time (“Total Nano Time”) Results

 In the series 1 tests, the distribution graphs of total nano times included an initial spike followed by several “lobes” in a shape similar to a poisson distribution.
 This can be seen in Graph 1.
 One interesting result is the absence of lobes in tests where message rates were low (e.g. 20msg/s, note the result graph is not provided for brevity).
-The distribution of message dissemination times followed a poisson distribution.
-Below is a graph which overlays all tests 1a-1d to illustrate the graphs in Sections III-VI appear to have varying lobe heights due to different Y-axis ranges.
+The distribution of message dissemination times followed a poisson-distribution-like shape.
+Below is a graph which overlays the test results of Series 1a-1d for quick comparison.
 The **individual test graphs can be found in the [Google sheet](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=0)** of test results.

 <p align="center">
     <img src="images/phase1_series1_dissemination_times.png" width="60%">